 These are the winners of this year's James Beard Awards, the biggest night in food

-The 2023 James Beard Awards took place Monday night in Chicago, and gave high regards to chefs and restaurants around the country.
+The 2023 James Beard Awards took place Monday night in Chicago, and gave high regard to chefs and restaurants around the country.

 The James Beard Foundation has recently outlined a new ethics code for nominees.
 The organization said nominees must not engage in "inhumane, exploitative, or unlawful" workplace practices; violent or abusive behavior; sexism, racism and other discrimination."